 This full moon is called the Hunter’s Moon, the name given to the first full moon that falls after the Harvest Moon.
-Unlike other traditional names for full moons, the Hunter's Moon can occur in October or November, depending on when the Harvest Moon — the full moon closest to the autumn equinox — falls.
+Unlike other traditional names for full moons, the Hunter's Moon can occur in October or November, depending on when the Harvest Moon — the full moon closest to the fall equinox — falls.
 In folklore, the Hunter’s Moon was so named because it meant that it was time to go hunting, in preparation for winter.

 “This luminary will bring sudden and drastic change — falls from grace and power, as well as transformation within relationships,” Stardust explains.
 “Abuses of power and triangular relationship will blow up, as we are all standing up for ourselves.”